cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 ### Interfaces

 An interface is a custom type that describes the structure of an object.
-They are not blueprints like classes are, and they are only useful for type checks that TypeScript compiler does for us.
+They are not blueprints like classes are, and they are only useful for type checks that the TypeScript compiler does for us.

 This code below works perfectly fine, but as the type annotations get longer and more complex, it makes the whole code crowded.
 If we used destructuring, it would look even more crowded than it is right now.
-And if we are using the same type in other places as well, we would be unnecessarily duplicating code, making it harder to manage, debug and read.
+And if we are using the same type in other places as well, we would be unnecessarily duplicating code, making it harder to manage, debug and read:

 ```typescript
 const car = {